 For 22 years I was an Assistant Professor of Social Work in Psychiatry at the Yale University School of Medicine where I taught, supervised and trained psychiatrists, psychologists and social workers in individual and marital and family therapy for over twenty years.
-She was also on the staff and faculty of the Center for Family Learning and the Family Institute of Westchester, and adjunct faculty in the Marriage and Family Therapy program at the University of Bridgeport.
+I was also on the staff and faculty of the Center for Family Learning and the Family Institute of Westchester, and adjunct faculty in the Marriage and Family Therapy program at the University of Bridgeport.

 Mark Curri, MA, LMFT

 I am a psychotherapist with thirty years of experience in working with individuals, couples, families and groups.
 I believe that a relationship of trust between therapist and patient is the key to successful therapy.
 People need to feel seen, heard, understood and respected in order to allow the trust and depth that is necessary for real change to occur.
 I am deeply committed to helping clients identify and move toward achieving their goals and manifesting their dreams.